oberblastmeister/neuron.nvim/README.md

 ## Syntax Highlighting

 neuron.nvim does not provide its own syntax highlighting out of the box because there are many better options.
-I recommend [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) because it currently offers the best syntax highlighting and also also to highlight code fences.
+I recommend [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) because it currently offers the best syntax highlighting and also to highlight code fences.

 ## Comparisons